samsheffield/Narrative_Design/docs/week1.md

 __Come to class next week with a an open-ended discussion question related to each of the games you played.__ I'm not collecting these, we'll just be talking.

-We'll also play some more games next week and you will use this as part of your first writing assignment (a reflection).